Tyler Conklin Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Matchup vs. Chicago

-- In his seven matchups against the Bears, Conklin's 12 receiving yards average is 22.5 less than his over/under for Sunday's game (34.5).
+- Conklin has averaged 12 receiving yards per game in his seven career matchups against the Bears, 22.5 fewer than his over/under for Sunday's game.

-- In seven matchups, Conklin has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Bears.
+- Conklin has caught a touchdown pass versus the Bears once, but did not have multiple TDs in that game.

-- This week Conklin will face the NFL's fourth-ranked pass defense (210.8 yards allowed per game).
+- The 210.8 yards per game the Bears are giving up through the air makes them the NFL's fourth-ranked pass defense.

 Recent Performances